-Student Psychological and Testing Services supports the intellectual, emotional, social and cultural development of students by offering a wide range of services, including personal and group counseling, consultation and educational services.
+The Student Counseling Center supports the intellectual, emotional, social and cultural development of students by offering a wide range of services, including individual counseling, group counseling, consultation and educational services.

 We value an atmosphere that is welcoming and comfortable for all students, regardless of race, gender, ethnic background, age, sexual orientation, religion, citizenship or disability.

-Students can be seen with a relationship partner for relationship problems if at least one of the couple is a St. Mary’s University student.
-Couples may receive marital, pre-marital or significant relationship counseling through improving communication, increasing problem-solving skills and working on reducing obstacles to relating to each other in a healthy, growth-enhancing manner.
+Students experiencing relationship problems with their partner can schedule a couples session with a counselor.
+Couples may receive marital, pre-marital or significant relationship counseling through improving communication, increasing problem-solving and working on reducing obstacles to relating to each other in a healthy, growth-enhancing manner.